surrealdb/chocolatey/README.md

 # Quick Start

-The package is available via on [Chocolatey](https://chocolatey.org/install) as https://community.chocolatey.org/packages/surreal/ .
+The package is available via [Chocolatey](https://chocolatey.org/install) as https://community.chocolatey.org/packages/surreal/ .

-It can be installed using an administrative `choco` cli:
+It can be installed using an administrative shell:
 ```bash
 choco install surreal --pre
 ```